pridiltal/staplr/README.md

 staplr
 ======

-This package provides function to manipulate PDF files: merge multiple PDF files into one; remove selected pages from a file.
+This package provides function to manipulate PDF files:

+    - merge multiple PDF files into one
+    - splits a single input PDF file into individual pages
+    - remove selected pages from a file
+    - rename multiple files in a directory

 This package is still under development and this repository contains a development version of the R package *staplr*.